 "There is little difference in people, but that little difference makes a big difference.
 That little difference is attitude.
 The big difference is whether it is positive or negative."

-Coming and Going......
+Coming and Going.....

 The middle school day begins at 8:10 and ends at 2:58.
 The building is open only to students involved in supervised activities at 7:00.
-Students arriving between 7:30 and 8:00 a.m. not involved in an activity must report to the cafeteria area, where supervision is provided.
-Students are not permitted to sit in the front office.

 8:00 ARRIVAL